-Once you have edited that information on your copy of the slide, save the completed Intro panel as a JPEG image (.jpg), and download it to your computer.
+Save the completed intro panel as a JPEG image (.jpg), and download it to your computer.

-Once you have your panels created, add the Intro panel at the beginning, making sure it does not cut off the point you want the presentation to start.
-Plan to have the slide on the screen as long as it takes to read at a comfortable pace.
-A good guideline is 7-10 seconds
+Add the Intro panel to the beginning of the video, making sure it does not cut off the point you want the presentation to start.
+Plan to have the intro panel on the screen as long as it takes to read at a comfortable pace.
+A good guideline is 7-10 seconds.

 In some cases it may be necessary to add presentation slides to a WordCamp video.
-This is usually noted in the download spreadsheet in step 1.
-If you add presentation slides to the video, make sure each slide is available as a single image file file.
+This is usually noted in the worksheet where you claimed the vidoe for editing.
+If you add presentation slides to a video, make sure each slide is available as a single image file.

-Watch the presentation, and insert the appropriate slide when the presenter begins referring to it in their talk.
-Slide duration should be 5 seconds minimum, but the amount of text on a slide can vary, so if there is a lot of text, make sure the slide is visible long enough to allow viewers time to read the slide, but not be so long that the video feels too slow.
+Watch the presentation, and insert the appropriate slide when the presenter begins referring to it in the talk.
+The slide duration should be five seconds minimum.
+If there is a lot of text, make sure the slide is visible long enough forviewers to read the slide, but not be so long that the video feels slow.

-If the slide has multiple bullet points the presenter refers back to, you may need to add the same slide more than once (as the presenter refers back to it) for effectiveness and readability.
+If the slide has multiple bullet points that the presenter refers back to, you may need to add the same slide more than once (as the presenter refers to it).

 If the presenter screen is visible within the WordCamp video itself, you can use this a guide for when to edit in a new slide.
 If a visual cue is not available, then you may need to listen carefully to determine when it’s best to show the slide.
-Use your best judgement or ask a moderator in the #WPTV Slack channel if you need any advice.
+Use your best judgement or ask for advice in the #wptv Slack channel.